dcj/Clojure-GeoSpatial-Study-Group/README.md

 * [Viewing historic daily flight tracks, and sequencing subsequent days](https://dcj.github.io/img/Historic.mp4)
 * [Viewing real-time flight tracks](https://dcj.github.io/img/Real-Time.mp4)

-We then adapted our Clojurescript-wrapped `deck.gl` to make it accessible from the Clojure REPL, similar to how `Oz` makes `vega` accessible from the Clojure REPL...
+We then adapted our Clojurescript-wrapped `deck.gl` to make it accessible from the Clojure REPL, similar to how `Oz` makes `vega` accessible from the Clojure REPL...<br>
 We hope/plan to get this code into releaseable condition over the next few months.

 Using these tools, here is how we display a collection of `ovid/feature`s, each representing one US Census block, from the Clojure REPL, into a browser window: